darkoverlordofdata/catbox-memcachier/README.md

 memjs adapter for catbox

 I can't use catbox-memcached on openshift, because the underlying component, memcached, doesn't allow authentication.

-This is a copy of catbox-memcached, using memjs.
+So, this is a copy of catbox-memcached, using memjs, which does allow authentication.

 copied from https://github.com/hapijs/catbox-memcached